Icon

 Step 1

-Visit your GP or Urgent Care Medical services as soon as possible after the skin injury.
+Visit your GP or urgent care doctor as soon as possible after the skin injury.
 They will assess your skin injury, document how it occurred, and confirm whether it meets ACC criteria—meaning it was caused by an accident that occurred in New Zealand and therefore is possibly covered under ACC.
 They will also help you complete the relevant ACC45 form and forward it on to ACC on your behalf.

 Step 2